Category Archives for Research Story

 St Andrew, Scotland’s patron saint, was celebrated by Scots around the world.
 In Asia, early references come from India where dinners were, by the 1850s, a common affair and widely reported in the press.
 They only achieved a more stable base, however, in the late-nineteenth century.
 As Stewart, in his exploration of the jute industry in Calcutta, has noted, the dinners were ‘the most important public ceremonial occasion each year for the British community’.

-From India Scottish dinners soon extend their … Read more
+From India Scottish dinners soon extend their geographic reach—a development in unison with the expansion of the British sphere of influence in the Far East.
+We … Read more

 On 7 November 1919, King George V issued a proclamation calling for a two-minute silence on 11 November: ‘All work, all sound and all locomotion should cease, so that, in perfect stillness, the thoughts of every one may be concentrated on reverent remembrance of the glorious dead’.
 The Times reported on this ‘simple service of silence and remembrance’, deeming that there could be ‘no service worthier, or so sure to touch the inmost feelings of the British race’.
 Sure enough, four days later, at 11:00am, throughout Britain and the Commonwealth, people fell silent in remembrance of those who had lost … Read more